Ian-Ennis/next-graphcms-shows-access/index.md

 </ul>

 ## Submitting completed work
 When you've finished your task, you should have a fresh repository (created in Step 3 [above](#getting-started)).
-That project should be one or more commits ahead of the base repo you mirrored (in Step 4 [above](#getting-started)).
+Having resolved two or more issues, that project should be one or more commits ahead of the base repo you mirrored (in Step 4 [above](#getting-started)).
 You'll need to share that repository with the party who invited you to complete this assessment.

 ### If your new repo is public
 The simplest way!
 Just send a URL to your new GitHub repository to the individual/group who requested you complete this assignment.